ratschlab/immunopepper/docs/modes.rst

         - *Normal samples*: These are the files that contain the kmers from the control sample, i.e. the normal tissue.
 These files correspond to the :ref:`output 5 <output-5-build>` and :ref:`output 6 <output-6-build>` of the build mode :doc:`output section <outputs>`.
 The user can choose whether to do the filtering in the kmers derived from segments (output 5) or in the kmers derived from junctions (output 6).

+        .. _filt-normal:

         **Pipeline for filtering normal samples:**

+        1. Preprocessing steps: Before the filtering steps, the kmers from the normal samples are preprocessed throughout different steps.

+            a.
+NaNs removal: The entries containing NaNs in the expression matrix are set to zero
+            b.
+Remove the kmers appearing only in the annotation file but not in the samples: The kmers that are present in the annotation file (either `junctionAnnotated` or `ReadFrameAnnotated` are True) but have expression equal to zero across all samples are removed.
+            c.
+Filter for neo-junctions: If the argument `--filterNeojuncCoord` is set to 'A' or 'N', only the kmers belonging to novel junctions are selected.
+This means that only the kmers with `junctionAnnotated = False` will be selected.
+            d.
+Filter for annotated reading frames: If the argument `--filterAnnotatedRF` is set to 'A' or 'N', only the kmers with a reading frame present in the annotation file are selected.
+This means that only the kmers with `ReadFrameAnnotated = True` will be selected, discarding the kmers that were obtained by propagating the reading frame along the splice graph.
+            e.
+Filter for whitelist samples: If `--whitelist-normal` is provided, only the selected samples will be retrieved and further studied.

+        2. Filtering steps: The filtering for normal samples consist on two different criteria.
+The two criteria below are applied independently, but only the kmers that fulfill both criteria are selected for further study.
+However, one can decide to apply only one of the two filters or no filter if normal files are not available.

+            a.
+Filter for expression: If any kmer, i.e. at least 1 kmer, has expression above the threshold `--cohort-expr-support-normal`, the kmer is selected.
+As it has expression higher than the threshold in a normal sample, it cannot be considered as a cancer-specific kmer.
+Therefore, it is saved as a normal kmer, and it will be removed from the cancer samples.
+            b.
+Filter for number of samples: If a kmer is expressed, i.e. Expression >0, in more than `--n-samples-lim-normal` samples, it is selected.
+As it is expressed in more than the threshold in a normal sample, it cannot be considered as a cancer-specific kmer.
+Therefore, it is saved as a normal kmer, and it will be removed from the cancer samples.

+        3. Combination of the two filtering steps into a single normal database: The kmers that are selected in the two filtering steps are combined into a single database.
+This database will be used to filter the cancer samples.

+        4. Filtering with external resources: If `--path-normal-kmer-list` is provided, the kmers in the file will be removed from the normal database.
+If `--path-normal-kmer-list` is not provided, the normal database will be used as it is.

+        .. _filt-cancer:

+        **Pipeline for filtering cancer samples:**

         1. Preprocessing steps: Before the filtering steps, the kmers from the cancer samples are preprocessed throughout different steps.